mednche/Vehicle-Image-Recognition/README.md

 ## Installing software and libraries

 This model is computationally demanding and requires to use TensorFlow on GPU (as opposed to CPU).
 An NVIDIA graphics card is thus necessary.
-This model was trained using a GeForce GTX 730 graphics card with XXXX GB of memory.
+This model was trained using a GeForce GTX 730 graphics card with 2GB of memory.
+This is a very low amount of bandwidth to run such model - 8GB would be recommended!

 I followed [this tutorial](https://www.codingforentrepreneurs.com/blog/install-tensorflow-gpu-windows-cuda-cudnn/) to install TensorFlow.
 NB: TensorFlow-GPU runs on Python 3.5 (but not for above versions as of 17/05/2018).